Using the Editor

 Click on the create project button (marked in blue in the above screenshot).
 The create project dialog will appear:

 Give your project a name, then select the type of project you would like.
-Choose either Python or Blockly, a powerful Scratch-like programming tool.
+Choose either Python or Blockly.
 Then click the create button.

 Python projects provides a powerful development tool with syntax highlighting and code completion for the standard Python libraries and also the